From Talking Drums to JSON Web Tokens

 }

 The token itself is the source of truth.
-The server doesn't need to look anything up.
+The server does not need to ask anyone else.

-Change a single character in the header or payload and the signature breaks.
-The server can verify that the token is authentic and untampered using only the secret key.
-No database call, no session lookup.
-Same idea as the wax seal: it doesn't hide the letter, it proves who sent it.
+Change a single character in the header or in the payload and the signature stops matching.
+The server can confirm, with only the secret key in hand, that the token is authentic and untampered: no database call, no session lookup.
+The wax seal, written now in arithmetic.

 Conclusion

-We started with a fire on a hilltop.
-One bit, no detail, but enough to warn an entire coastline.
-Then the Yoruba drummers showed that richer messages need context so the receiver lands on the right meaning.
-And royal courts taught us that a seal doesn't hide a letter, it proves who wrote it.
+We began with a fire on a hilltop.
+One bit, no detail, and yet enough to warn an entire coastline before any rider could reach it.
+We followed the Yoruba drummers, who learned that a richer message must arrive with the context that pins it to its meaning.
+And we sat for a moment with a royal scribe, who taught us that a seal does not hide a letter, it proves who wrote it.

-JWT carries the same three ideas into web authentication.
-The header is the context that tells the receiver how to read the message.
-The payload is the content itself, traveling without needing a library to look it up.
-The signature is the seal.
-Not perfect: the content is readable by anyone, tokens live until they expire, and storing them carelessly opens the door to attacks.
-But the core principle holds.
-Put the intelligence in the message, not in the infrastructure around it.
+The JWT is heir to all three.
+Its header is the context that tells the receiver how to read the rest.
+Its payload is the message itself, travelling without a library to look it up in.
+Its signature is the seal.
+None of it is perfect: anyone may read the contents, tokens live until they expire, and a token stored carelessly opens doors that should have stayed closed.
+But the old principle holds, two and a half thousand years on, and it is worth saying plainly: put the intelligence in the message, not in the infrastructure around it.